bjjain/jESMR/readme.txt

-jESMR - java Elastic Softmax Regression
+jESMR - java Elastic Softmax Regression for Time Series Classification

 This library implements
     - warped softmax regression
     - max-linear softmax regression

-The main class Test in package app contains all information of how to use this library.
+The class "Test" in package "app" contains all information of how to use this library.